Very Good Girls: Plot

 Later in the evening, Lilly learns that Gerri's father died after collapsing in the subway.
 She leaves David to be with a despairing Gerri.
 Sharing her grief encourages Lilly to ask her mother to forgive her father.
 Gerri tells Lilly she can't stop thinking about David.
 Guiltily, Lilly rejects David's attempts to meet again.
 He confronts her and she rebuffs him, asking him to meet up with Gerri, but is dismayed when David complies.
 He comforts Gerri and they kiss in her backyard garden, which Lilly sees.

 At her father's memorial service, Gerri tells Lilly she lost her virginity to David, prompting her to see her boss and agree to his advances.
 They kiss in the tour boat, but then she changes her mind.
 However, when she confronts David about having sex with Gerri and he does not respond, she lies and tells him she had sex with her boss.
 The next day, Lilly surprisingly finds her parents cooking in the kitchen as her mother has forgiven her father.
 David shows up, claiming he didn't sleep with Gerri, and Lilly storms off.

 Gerri tells Lilly that David is leaving for Paris, so Lilly finds him, admitting she didn't sleep with her boss.
 Angry, David warns her not to manipulate other people's feelings but still kisses her goodbye before leaving in a cab.
-As Lilly walks away, Gerri confronts her furiously, having overheard their conversation.
+As Lilly walks away, Gerri confronts her furiously, having witnessed the kiss by chance.

 Lilly makes amends with her father and he suggests she ask for forgiveness, but she does not take his advice.
 The morning before leaving for college, Gerri comes over with a photograph David sent her for Lilly, his way of making sure the girls saw each other before she left.
 Gerri reveals she never actually had sex with David, she asked him to but he told her he was already in love with someone else.
 The girls make up, taking off their clothes to dance in the sprinklers.